Digitally Sign a PDF Document

 5 | ✅ (no further edits allowed) | ✅ (no further edits allowed) | ✅ (no further edits allowed) |

-In the example above we can assume Person C is the one who has filled out the form and sent it back to Person A, C, and D who all signed the document a final time with the "No Edits Allowed" permission.
-Because no illegal actions were taken in this document invalidating signatures, when we run IronPDF's signature method we will get true
+In the example above, we can assume Person C is the one who has filled out the form and sent it back to Person A, B, and D who all signed the document a final time with the "No Edits Allowed" permission.
+Since no invalidating actions were taken in this document, when we run IronPDF's signature method, we will get true.

 To roll back to a previous revision of a PDF, you can use the GetRevision